CCNHuntLab/kaanders_jneuro_2021/README.md

 All behavioral data with descriptions of the variables is under `./data`
 - Data is in a single csv file: `behavioral_data.csv`
-- Variable names with descriptions can be found in `variable_definitions.doc`
+- Variable names with descriptions can be found in `variable_definitions.docx`

 ## Task